-There was never any doubt that I’d go down the ‘arts’ route after leaving school – the only decision was in which field?
-I loved both art and music, but chose to study music at Cardiff University before enjoying a varied career first as a peripatetic clarinet teacher, then as Marketing Officer at Welsh National Opera and later, Administrator of their education department.
-Then I took up a post as Administrator of a charity working with profoundly disabled adults through the medium of music and dance, but all the while I was drawing and making silver jewellery to satisfy my need to create something.
+I always knew I would follow an ‘arts’ route after leaving school – the only decision was in which field?
+I loved both art and music, but chose to study music at Cardiff University and make it my career- first as a peripatetic clarinet teacher, then as Marketing Officer at Welsh National Opera and later as Administrator of their education department and finally as the Administrator of a charity working with profoundly disabled adults through the medium of music and dance.
+But throughout all of this, I was drawing and making silver jewellery to satisfy my need to create something.

-In 2014, while browsing YouTube, I came across an American woman called Jonni Good who was making beautiful papier mache animals, and decided to have a go.
-I bought Jonni’s book and started making some of her animals and I became totally obsessed.
+In 2014, while browsing YouTube, I came across an American woman called Jonni Good who was making beautiful papier mache animals using a paper mache ‘clay’ that she made herself.
+Intrigued, I decided to have a go and became totally obsessed.

-Almost immediately, I preferred making human figures and I started experimenting with different techniques and materials and developing my own style.
-I try to make my sculptures almost completely of paper and so I’ve abandoned the typical wire armature and instead, make mine from scrunched newspaper, masking tape and sometimes a wooden cocktail stick to attach the head.....paper is from wood after all!
-I dress my figures in paper clothes and, apart from a little acrylic paint for skin tones, use coloured tissue paper to colour them – like decoupage.
-It’s a very satisfying technique - although the detailed work is incredibly fiddly to do – and I get a weird sense of pride that my sculptures are now 99.9% paper.
+I quickly realised that it was human figures that I liked to sculpt and I started experimenting with different techniques and materials and developing my own style.
+I wanted to make my sculptures almost completely of papier mache clay and paper and so I abandoned the typical wire armature and instead, made mine from scrunched newspaper, masking tape and sometimes a wooden cocktail stick to reinforce particular areas.
+I sometimes dress my figures in paper clothes and use coloured paper and powdered glazes to colour them but at other times, I leave the sculpture in it’s original colour.
+I rarely use paint as I think it gives the pieces the look of a mannikin.

 I’m fascinated by the human form and love the way papier mache can be sculpted to create the contours of muscles and bones.
-It’s amazing how the tiniest of marks in the papier mache can suggest a change of expression or pose and I’m constantly learning and striving for greater control of the medium.
+It’s amazing how the tiniest adjustment can suggest a change of expression or pose and I’m constantly learning and striving for greater control of the medium.

-Visit my gallery page to see a selection of my work and please contact me to discuss purchasing or commissioning a sculpture.
+Visit my gallery pages to see a selection of my work and please contact me to discuss purchasing or commissioning a sculpture.